Void074/child_processes_node/README.md

 1. [child-process]() in Node
 2. Inter Process Communication (IPC) in Node

 Right now, the code in this repository is bound to change and that's okay with me.
-All I just need to refine it
+All I just need to refine it.
+Please checkout the other branches, which have code that I have further expanded upon.

 ## Dependencies